Mi Teleférico: Incidents

-When the system first opened, riders experienced delays of 2 to 25 minutes, which the government attributed to technical problems and riders holding doors.

 On February 14, 2015, a eucalyptus tree fell, striking an empty cabin on the Yellow Line, dislodging the cable and leaving passengers stranded for three hours.
 Nineteen passengers suffered bruises and other minor injuries, but there were no major injuries, and only minor damage to three cabins.

 On May 9, 2016, a tower from the construction of the Blue Line fell, with nine injured and no deaths.

 Intermodal transfers

-Beginning in December 2014, the Mi Teleférico and La Paz Bus systems began allowing passenger transfers at the Chuqui Apu station.
+Beginning in December 2014, the Mi Teleférico and La Paz Bus systems began allowing passenger transfers at Chuqui Apu station.

 Mobile application

 Mi Teleférico has released a mobile application for Android and iOS with information about existing and future lines.